 Growth Hormone Deficiency

-When a child's body doesn't make enough growth hormone, it's called growth hormone deficiency.
+When a child's body doesn't make enough growth hormone (GH), it's called growth hormone deficiency (GHD).
 It can start before birth or happen later in childhood.
 Growth hormone deficiency affects how much a child grows, and it can cause other symptoms.
 Growth hormone deficiency, by itself, does not affect a child’s brain or mental abilities.

 What causes growth hormone deficiency?

-Growth hormone deficiency may be caused by genetic syndromes that have other symptoms.
+Growth hormone deficiency may also be caused by genetic syndromes.
 In most cases, the cause remains unknown.

 What are the symptoms of growth hormone deficiency?